dernorberto/recipesforfamily/README.md

+# Important note

+* Recipes are will be/being/have been moved to https://app.tettra.co/teams/munichdads/categories/121258

 ## recipes

 Recipes that are **easy to prepare** and **delicious** to serve, for the children and the rest of the family.